adamfortuno/Demo.AstraDB.Airline/ReadMe.md

 In this step, you will generate the data files to be used in this exercise.

-1. Navigate to the `Python` directory in this project.
+1. Navigate to the `python` directory in this project.
 2. Create a file named `credentials.py` in the directory with the following contents:

     ```python